Your Notifications

 • Transvaginal ultrasound, or TVUS, is a test that inserts an ultrasound wand into the vagina to look at the uterus, fallopian tubes, and ovaries using sound waves.

-• The amount of CA-125 blood test measures the amount of a protein in the blood called CA-125 of ovarian cancer patients who have elevated CA-125 levels.
-Given that a high level frequently decreases if treatment is effective, this test may be helpful as a tumor marker to help personal attention in women who are confirmed to have ovarian cancer.
+• The amount of the CA-125 blood test measures the amount of a protein in the blood called CA-125 in ovarian cancer patients who have elevated CA-125 levels.
+Given that a high level frequently decreases if treatment is effective, this test may be helpful as a tumour marker to help personalise attention in women who are confirmed to have ovarian cancer.

 Apart from these tests, MRI, PET, and CT scans can also be done